Vijayanpp/Scriptworlds/_posts/2017-01-09-apply&call.md

 <h4>thisArg</h4>

-The value of this provided for the call to fun.
-Note that this may not be the actual value seen by the thod: if the thod is a function in non-strict mode code, null and undefined will be replaced with the global object, and primitive values will be boxed.
+<p>The value of this provided for the call to fun.
+Note that this may not be the actual value seen by the thod: if the thod is a function in non-strict mode code, null and undefined will be replaced with the global object, and primitive values will be boxed.</p>

 <h4>argsArray</h4>

-An array-like object, specifying the argunts with which fun should be called, or null or undefined if no argunts should be provided to the function.
+<p>An array-like object, specifying the argunts with which fun should be called, or null or undefined if no argunts should be provided to the function.
 Starting with ECMAScript 5 these argunts can be a generic array-like object instead of an array.
-See below for browser compatibility information.
+See below for browser compatibility information.</p>

-Return value
+<h4>Return value</h4>

-The result of calling the function with the specified this value and argunts.
+<p>The result of calling the function with the specified this value and argunts.</p>

 <h3>Syntax of call() function</h3>